 Verizon Wireless won clearance from the U.S. Justice Department to buy unused airwaves from Comcast Corp.
-(CMCSA) and other cable providers with conditions that limit the companies’ agreements to sell each other’s services.
+(CMCSA:US) and other cable providers with conditions that limit the companies’ agreements to sell each other’s services.

 The decision by antitrust regulators leaves final approval of the $3.6 billion deal between the biggest U.S. cable and wireless companies to regulators at the Federal Communications Commission.
 That agency’s chairman today recommended approval.

 “The department has provided the right remedy for competition and consumers,” by limiting the commercial agreements and letting Verizon and T-Mobile USA Inc. acquire more airwaves, Joseph Wayland, the acting head of the department’s antitrust division, said in a statement.

 The airwaves sale and cooperation pact that the companies proposed in December, if left unaltered, would have brought higher prices and lower quality for consumers, the department said.
 The department and the FCC said today’s agreements promote competition.
 Verizon in June agreed to sell airwaves to T- Mobile, the smallest of the four nationwide wireless providers.